 The control experiment (ctrl_proj) is in most cases the result of competing tendencies to (1) continue the mass trend before 2014 and (2) relax toward an unforced state as a result of removing the anomalies at the start of the projection period in 2015.
-The ensemble range of sea-level contribution due to that drift in experiment ctrl_proj is -15 mm to 20 mm (Table 5).
+The ensemble range of sea-level contribution due to that drift in experiment ctrl_proj is -50 to 15 mm (Table B1).